rc-reding/runListCompare_r3c/README.md

 - the `cluster` folder contains variable site alignments for each cluster of related samples
 - the `cluster_ml` folder contains the output maximum likelihood phylogenies, e.g. `cluster_1_phyml_tree_scaled.tree` is the phyML generated tree scaled to have branch lengths in SNPs and the `cluster_1_cf_scaled.tree` is the ClonalFrameML corrected tree scaled to have branch lengths in SNPs
 - the `recomb_corr` folder contains alignment of variable sites with recombination removed for use as input with other software, e.g. BEAST
-- the `ML_distances.txt` and `CF_distances.txt` files contain the pairwise distances obtained from the maximum likelihood and ClonalFrameML phylogenies
+- the `ML_distances.txt` and `CF_distances.txt` files contain the pairwise distances obtained from the maximum likelihood and ClonalFrameML phylogenies.

 ---